0xRampey/blog/_posts/2020-10-19-hello-dark-mode.md

 # The little things that matter

-The rest of the stylesheet is more or less straightforward with colouring for post content and titles.
+The rest of the stylesheet is more or less straightforward.
 Here are some additional quirks that I thought were cool:

-Don't forget to turn over your faithful scrollbar to the dark side.
+- Don't forget to turn over your faithful scrollbar to the dark side

 ```scss
 * {
     scrollbar-color: $dark-grey $overlay-light;